chaker999/Apple-TV-Hue-Integration/README.md

 Headless Linux
 No tray icon is possible without a GUI.
 You can still use the web UI for all interactions.

+License
+This project is licensed under the MIT License.
+You’re free to copy, modify, and distribute as long as you retain the original license text.

+Enjoy controlling your Apple TV and Hue lights from one unified interface!
+Feel free to open an issue or create a pull request if you have improvements or run into any problems.